TYLERSFOSTER/Discrete-Signal-Tonality/README.md

 - ***Question:*** How is movement along all these "*discrete musical intervals*" interelated?

 ### Tonnetze for discrete audio signals
-If you've played with 8-bit tones, you already have a sense that movement along musical intervals is not interelated, for discrete periodic audio signals, in the same way that it is for continous periodic audio signals.
+If you've played with 8-bit tones, you may already have a sense that for discrete periodic audio signals, movement along musical intervals doesn't work in exactly the same way as it does for continous periodic audio signals.
+Discrete audio signals have complex timbres that seem to have mysterious relationships to one another.

 <p align="center">
   <picture>